 If a refrigerator is not available, fill an ice bucket with ice and plunge the bowl of the glass upside down into the ice.
 Leave this set for 15 to 30 minutes for a really good chill.

 Give It the Quick Chill

 If you don't have time to chill a glass using either of those two methods, fill the glass with cracked or crushed ice and swirl it around.
 Allow this to sit while you mix the drink.
-Dump the ice and pour the drink in the glass.
+Dump the ice and pour the drink into the glass.

 - The swirling works well with cocktail glasses, chilling it to the rim.

-- For highball, old-fashioned, and collins glasses fill them to the rim with ice for a few minutes and then dump the ice.
+- For highball, old-fashioned, and Collins glasses fill them to the rim with ice for a few minutes and then dump the ice.

 *This is a good quick step to also do with glasses that you have already chilled to ensure the chill lasts.

 Think about this: What is the one thing that is always within easy reach of a bartender?
 It's the ice bin.
 Let's face it, ice is cheap and it is essential to making almost every drink you'll mix up.
 Therefore, the quick chill is really not a waste of ice.

 If you'd like to look at it a different way, think about the booze you're wasting by mixing what can become an inferior drink.
 No one enjoys a drink that gets warm or watered down before they've finished and this simple step combats that.

 When it comes to martinis and other 'up drinks,' there is no ice to keep the drink cool.
 Anything you can do to keep it as refreshing on the last taste as it was on the first is a winning situation.

 What About Hot Cocktails?